How to Use Internal Linking Properly

 Use Descriptive Anchor Text

-Anchor text is the clickable text used for the link itself.
+Anchor text is the clickable text used for a link.

 Weak Anchor Text